-Millions watch Shark Tank and think "I want to invest, but I'll never have the funds to take the risk".
+Millions of people watch the news or read the paper and think "I want to invest, but I'll never have the funds to take the risk".

 Good news: We changed that.
-Now, anybody can Shop Like A Shark™ -- earning stock in our publicly traded startup just by shopping.
-With Kevin's help, we're aiming to grow from 60,000 members to 1 million.
+Now, anybody can earn stock in our publicly traded startup just by shopping.
+With your help, we're aiming to grow from 60,000 members to 1 million.

-Kevin's first bit of advice to us? "iConsumer needs more capital to grow.
-Make being an iConsumer member even more special by giving members a deal on investing directly."
+iConsumer needs more capital to grow.
+We're making being an iConsumer member even more special by giving members a deal on investing directly.
 Traditionally, that's been only rich folks' territory.
 Typically $10,000 minimum investments and substantial net worth.

 So we changed that, too.

-Kevin's made it possible for iConsumer members to get started directly investing for as little as $180.
-You get the same shares (OTCQB:RWRDP) and price ($.18/share) as Kevin got.
+iConsumer members can now get started directly investing for as little as $180.
+You get shares (OTCQB:RWRDP) for just $.18 each.
 We love it, because your shares come directly from iConsumer, and we use your investment to attract more shoppers.

 We plan to stop accepting direct investors after we've raised $500,000.
 FYI: Honey just sold to Paypal for $4,000,000,000. eBates (another big name in the cashback space) sold for about $1,000,000,000.
 (Those are billion with a "B" price tags.
 Honey had 17,000,000 members. eBates had about 2,000,000.
 Early investors had great big smiles.

-Why are they publicly-traded then?
-To legally have 1,000,000 ordinary people as investors, and not just rich folks, they jumped through tremendous regulatory hoops (the 2012 JOBS Act).
-That made them "public".
+Why are we publicly-traded then?
+To legally have 1,000,000 ordinary people as investors, and not just rich folks, we jumped through tremendous regulatory hoops (the 2012 JOBS Act).
+That made us "public".

-That has four major advantages for us as investors that you won't normally see in a startup:
+That has three major advantages for investors that you won't normally see in a startup:

-First, they have audited financial statements and twice yearly SEC reporting (1-K's and 1-SA's).
+First, we have audited financial statements and twice yearly SEC reporting (1-K's and 1-SA's).
 Way cool.
-Second, their 47 page offering undergoes annual SEC regulatory review and has enormous detail and history.
-Third, because I'm suggesting you consider investing alongside me, I need you to know that they're paying me $22,500 a month to be on their Advisory Board, and I'm investing all of that in their stock, at $.18/share.
-Being a Shark pays well!
-Fourth, when it's finally appropriate to do a tradtional IPO, the road is much shorter."
+Second, our 47 page offering undergoes annual SEC regulatory review and has enormous detail and history.
+Third, when it's finally appropriate to do a tradtional IPO, the road is much shorter.

 58,000 members earning stock in our company by shopping at